Changes and additions to the Mapping Rules

 • Clarified the rules for drawing double-purpose grounds on the map.

-Playgrounds designed for team games (such as small basketball courts or soccer fields of non-standard size) are mapped as items from the “Athletic field, workout” category.
+Playgrounds designed for team games (small basketball courts or soccer fields of non-standard size) are mapped as items from the “Athletic field, workout” category.

 • Clarified that free-standing benches that are not part of larger objects are marked on the map, even if they are located in front of a stage or another map item.